Professional Master's Diploma in Energy and Innovation

 Developed by the Centre for Urban Energy (CUE), the Faculty of Engineering and Architectural Science (FEAS) and the Yeates School of Graduate Studies (YSGS) at Ryerson University, the PMDip requires the completion of four core 12-week courses covering vital aspects of the modern energy sector and the submission of a final diploma project:

-1. Smart Grids – Electricity, Petroleum and Infrastructure
+- Smart Grids – Electricity, Petroleum and Infrastructure (EE8901)

 This course introduces the concept or promise of smart grids.

-This course shall describe various methods for peak demand reduction and conserving energy.
+This course covers the various methods for peak demand reduction and conserving energy.

-Energy business is driven by economics and this course shall discuss various forms of electric energy and their economic characteristics for electricity sector.
+The energy business is driven by economics and this course discusses various forms of electric energy and their economic characteristics.

 The project will focus on comprehension of new technologies and energy innovation in the context of economics, enabling diploma students to make informed decisions in their workplace.

 To learn more, please download the PDF filecourse brochure or check out academic director PDF fileBala Venkatesh's recent presentation, which includes key information about the program.
 You can also PDF filecompare the PMDip with our Postgraduate Certificate in Energy Management and Innovation to help decide which program is right for you.

 - graduated from a four-year accredited undergraduate university program in applied science or engineering or equivalent.